bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 However, this doesn't mean "pick whatever you want, they're all the same".
 As we've seen, while many of the underlying concepts are the same, the implementations differ drastically.
 In addition to that there are also some differences on top, for example that Svelte is just a compiler or that Angular comes with a module system.
 We've not covered this here, since that was exactly not the point, but when choosing a framework those are the things that you should actually consider.
 But there are tons of articles on "this framework vs that framework", so you should have a plethora of options to inform yourself about that.

-Still, it's fascinating to see just how much of the ideas they've "borrowed" one from another.
+Still, it's fascinating to see just how much of the ideas they've "borrowed" one from another!

 <%={{ }}=%>